Distinguishing simple and complex contagion processes on networks: Influence of model parameters

 \subsection{Parameters of the higher-order models}

 The parameters' choice is particularly relevant when the variation of these parameters can make two models' contagion mechanisms more similar.
 For instance the simplicial model is an extension of the simple one and reduces to a simple propagation for $\beta^{\Delta} \to 0$.
-The dynamics -- and hence the order at which nodes are infected -- in the simplicial model appears thus more similar to that of simple model for smaller values of $\beta^{\Delta}$ and larger values of $\beta$: in such cases, contagion events take place more via pairwise links than via triangles, weakening the importance of the higher-order mechanism.
+The dynamics -- and hence the order at which nodes are infected -- in the simplicial model appears thus more similar to that of the simple contagion model for smaller values of $\beta^{\Delta}$ and larger values of $\beta$: in such cases, contagion events take place more via pairwise links than via triangles, weakening the importance of the higher-order mechanism.
 This naturally affects the classification performances, as shown in Fig.~\ref{fig_paramHO}(a), which shows the area under the ROC curve when using $C_2$ to distinguish instances of the simplicial model from instances of the simple propagation, for varying values of $\beta$ and $\beta^{\Delta}$ (the instances of the simple model correspond to values of $\beta$ ranging between 0.005 and 0.1).
 The AUC decreases when $\beta$ increases and when $\beta^{\Delta}$ decreases.
+We emphasize that this is not a limitation of the classifier but a natural consequence of the fact that the spreading patterns of the different models actually become similar.

 Analogously, in Fig.~\ref{fig_paramHO}(b) we show the AUC obtained when using $C_2$ to classify instances of the NL-hyper model and instances of the simple model, at varying $\nu$ and $\lambda$.
 In this case, the AUC decreases slightly when $\lambda$ increases and $\nu$ decreases, but remains very high for all explored parameter values.